w3c/wai-eval-overview/index.md

 This page links to resources to help evaluate web accessibility.
 Accessibility evaluation is also called "assessment", "audit", and "testing".

-{% include video-link.html class="small inline" href="/perspective-videos/" src="https://www.w3.org/WAI/content-images/wai-intro-accessibility/video-still-accessibility-perspectives-16-9.jpg" %}Videos below introduce the resources, and have more information than is in the text.

 {::nomarkdown}
 {% include box.html type="end" %}
 {:/}